tic-tac-token/ttt-book/src/chapters/2/marking-spaces.md

     }
 ```

-We can start with an empty function in the game contract:
+We can start with an empty `markSpace` function in the game contract:

 ```solidity
     function markSpace(uint256 space, string calldata symbol) public {}